HerringtonDarkholme/gulp-progeny/README.md

     // Matched stuff to exclude: string, regex, or array of either/both
     exclusion: /^compass/,

+	// which file to find when import directory as a whole
+	// don't include extension here
+	// e.g. @import 'blueprint' is expanded to @import 'blueprint/index.styl'
+	directoryEntry: 'index',

     // In case a match starts with a slash, the absolute path to apply
     rootPath: path.join('path', 'to', 'project')
 };